shaikyounus/Python-WebScrap/README.md

 I scrapped the Linkedin Urls from Google Search Engine whenever we type our search query in the Google

 Go through the code and install all the modules in python properly.
 (Best advice use stackoverflow.)

+Just Go through the codes and update your Linkedin username and password.

+Update your gmail details in code.